Combat Mechanics

 Water Battleship, Stealth Bomber, Mobile Artillery, Cruiser, Destroyer, Submersible

 The Command Ship can attack into any ambit but must first move there (see below).
+The Battleship’s armour-piercing primary covers Land and Water; its guided secondary reaches Space.

 Command Ship Ambit Mobility